AriFordsham/GHCWiki/newcomers.md

   # build GHC
   make -j8 # parallelize to at most 8 parallel jobs; adapt to actual number of cpu cores
+  ## edit build.mk to remove the comment marker # on the line stage=2
   ```

 >